-If you are coming to the UK to study using a Tier 4 visa and you have dependent family members (spouse, partner or children), you may wish to bring them to the UK so that you continue to live together.
+If you are coming to the UK to study using a Student Visa and you have dependent family members (spouse, partner or children), you may wish to bring them to the UK so that you continue to live together.

 You can find useful information on how to apply for a dependant visa, the amount of money you need to prepare for their visa application and what they can or cannot do whilst in the UK as your dependants.